jariperttunen/lukeghg/LUKEGHG_INSTALL_AND_USAGE.md

 The `>`character redirects standard out terminal output to *Import.log* file and `2>` redirects standard error terminal output to *Error.log* file.

-The final step is to import the PartyProfile result file from CRFReporter.
+The final step is to import the PartyProfile result file to CRFReporter.

 For EU529 there is similar `run-eu529-ghg-master.sh` script  in [lukeghg/lukeghg/bin](lukeghg/lukeghg/bin)
 directory.
 Note EU529 concerns KPLULUCF files only (LULUCF files are not missing by accident).

+**Tips**: Once you have this set-up or framework you can use it in the future.

 #### GHG inventory files
 The files are text (csv) files with white space as separator.
 Each line